mmbajo/PROBA-V/README.md

 pip3 install -r requirements.txt
 ```

+My python version is 3.6.9.
+I used Ubuntu 18.04 OS for this project.

 ## Usage
 You should create a new cfg file with the format below.
 The current repository has a model in it.
 Should you wish to see the super resolution version of the dataset using my pretrained model, just run the preprocessing script and after that the test.py script and you are good to go.
 You must first download the data [here](https://kelvins.esa.int/proba-v-super-resolution/data/) and specify the directory of the raw data in the cfg file.
 ### Configuration (cfg) file